GANÉ is an event-oriented value investor

 J. Henrik Muhle

 J. Henrik Muhle was born in 1975.
 While studying economics at the University of Hannover, he worked as an analyst for Dr. Jens Erhardt Kapital AG in Pullach.
 From 2002 through 2007, J. Henrik Muhle worked as an investment analyst and fund manager for ACATIS Investment GmbH, Frankfurt am Main.
 J. Henrik Muhle is company co-founder and has been a member of the board of management of GANÉ Aktiengesellschaft since the founding of the company in 2007.
 He is also managing partner of GANÉ Advisory GmbH, Gräfelfing, and a member of the board of GANÉ-Investment AG mit Teilgesellschaftsvermögen, Frankfurt am Main.
 In 2019 the the jury of Finanzen Verlag named him “Germany’s Fund Manager of the Year” together with Dr. Uwe Rathausky.
 J. Henrik Muhle is married with three children.

 Capital Markets Strategist

 Marcus Hüttinger, born in 1981, studied International Business at Aston Business School, Birmingham, England.
 Between 2014 and 2019 he worked at Goldman Sachs.
 There, Mr Hüttinger most recently headed the Equity/Multi Asset Sales Team and the Equity Execution Team for institutional clients in Germany and Austria.
 He coordinated the sale of global capital market transactions, organised numerous corporate and investor events as well as senior roundtables with board members and was a core part of the organisation team of the prestigious “Goldman Sachs Global Strategy Conference” in Frankfurt.
 As an established expert in his field, he was in direct dialogue with decision-makers in asset management in Germany and made his capital market assessments available to numerous institutional investors on a daily basis.
 Prior to joining Goldman Sachs he spent over eight years with Morgan Stanley in Frankfurt and London.
 Since 1 January 2020 Marcus Hüttinger is capital markets strategist of GANÉ Aktiengesellschaft, managing partner of GANÉ Advisory GmbH, Gräfelfing, and a member of the board of GANÉ-Investment AG mit Teilgesellschaftsvermögen, Frankfurt am Main.
+In 2020, he was appointed to the FDP’s Economic Forum by Christian Lindner.
 Marcus Hüttinger is married and has two children.

 Chairman of the Supervisory Board